 The Corporation is authorized by the County to issue Tax-Exempt Civic Facility Bonds on behalf of certain not-for-profit organizations.
 Associated with each issuance are application fees, administrative fees and/or counsel fees incurred by those organizations, which are recognized in the statements of revenues, expenses, and change in net position as bond fee income.
-The Corporation issued a Tax-Exempt Civic Facility Bond that resulted in \$234,000 in bond fee income that was not received prior to December 31, 2017, which is recognized in the statement of net position as fee income receivable.
+The Corporation Issued a Tax-Exempt Civic Facility Bond that resulted in \$234,000 in bond fee income which was not received prior to December 31, 2017.
+This income is recognized in the Statement of Net Position as fee income receivable.